-• measuring the quality of services for users, for ensuring they are delivered in accordance with the Joint Committee's objectives and for ensuring that they represent the best use of resources arc21 regularly engage with its constituent councils to present reports which show progress against targets and invite continuous feedback. arc21 provides Chief Executives with copies of the monthly Joint Committee reports and Members Summary and hold meetings with the Chief Executives of constituent councils on a quarterly basis and as required.
-The governance arrangements are currently under review to ensure that the constituent councils' Chief Executives are more regularly involved in the decision-making process.
+• measuring the quality of services for users through the Citizen Satisfaction Survey, for ensuring they are delivered in accordance with the Joint Committee's objectives and for ensuring that they represent the best use of resources arc21 regularly engage with its Constituent Councils to present reports which show progress against targets and invite continuous feedback. arc21 provides Chief Executives with a monthly synopsis of relevant issues along with copies of the monthly Joint Committee reports and Members Summary, and meetings are held with the Chief Executives of Constituent Councils on a quarterly basis and as required.
+The Sub-Group has concerns however regarding the level of engagement between councils and arc21 and steps will be taken in 2022/23 to determine how this can be addressed.

-Performance reports are presented monthly to the senior officers and elected Members from the constituent councils.
-These include performance in relation to arc21's key contracts, the NILAS targets and progress towards further infrastructure contracts which have not been let.
+Performance reports are presented monthly to the senior officers and elected Members from the Constituent Councils.
+These include performance in relation to arc21's key contracts and progress towards further infrastructure contracts which have not been let.
+Consideration is being given to the value of maintaining reporting against NILAS given that this measure effectively ceased to be relevant for councils post-2020.

 The objectives set out in the Action Plan are reviewed to demonstrate the achievement of operational activities across the organisation.
-In addition, arc21 produce regular financial information reports which are presented to its constituent councils periodically.
+In addition, arc21 produce regular financial information reports which are presented to its Constituent Councils periodically.